omise/persistkit/README.md

 **Goals:**

-* Make porting code from iOS to Android and back dead simple.
+* Make porting code from iOS to Android and back simple.
 * Fast.
 * Must not require schema management.

 **Non-Goals:**

 * Database compatibility between Android and iOS.
-Each platform use the best and most performant format available to them.
+Each platform must use the best and most performant format available to them.